wowsinfo/WoWs-Info-Seven/extra/diary_maurice.md

 ### What to do tomorrow?
 ~~~

+## 08/02/2020
+### What have I done?
+Implemented game version model for api response
+### What to do tomorrow?
+Continue making model for other api responses

 ## 05/02/2020
 ### What have I done?
 Implemented all of the other preferences model